vincentCody/vincentCody/README.md

      - Own a 3D Printer(Ender3v2) with Klipper setup
      - Build own Small Bots

-Currently, I'm working an Professonal Solution Consultant in [Genesys](www.genesys.com), working with leading edge software technolgies in an International Environment.
+Currently, I'm working an Professonal Solution Consultant in [Genesys](www.genesys.com), working with Leading Edge Software Technolgies in an International Environment.

 ## *My nature of work :*